mouseplace/mh-ultimate-checkmark/README.md

 # 🐭️ Mousehunt - Ultimate Checkmark

-A Userscript for [MouseHunt](https://mousehuntgame.com) that adds more things to ✅️ on the items view.
+A userscript for [MouseHunt](https://mousehuntgame.com) to add more things to ✅️ on the items view of your Hunter profile.

 ## Installation